siadat/netmatch/README.md

 **Required** Requests with identical keys are matched.
 See labels and selectors for more fine-grained control over matching.

-### actor
-**Required** The name of the process issuing the request.
-This is sent to each matching request when a match is made to label their payloads with a name.

 ### payload
 The data that are shared with every matched requests when a match is made.
-For example, if actor1's payload is payload1 and actor2's payload is payload2, both actors will receive the following JSON object when they sync together:

-    {
-      "payloads": {
-        "acto1":"payload1",
-        "acto2":"payload2"
-      }
-    }

 ### count
 The value of `count` indicates the number of other requests